 Azure Durable Function App State Monitoring

 Serverless360 owns exceptional monitoring capabilities that keep the users informed about the health status and functionality of the resources.
-If the user wants to monitor the status of the Durable Functions state, they can make use of
+If the user wants to monitor the status of the Durable Functions state within the Monitor settings.

-Data Monitoring can be configured for an Azure Function App to carry out monitoring based on an extensive set of metrics.
-If the requirement is to monitor any errors encountered by the Azure Function App that makes it unavailable for the consuming application, then configure a data monitor with Http Server Errors being monitored against appropriate warning and error threshold values.
+Rules can be configured for an Azure Function App to carry out monitoring based on an extensive set of metrics.
+If the requirement is to monitor any errors encountered by the Azure Function App , then configure through system profile with HTTP Server Errors being monitored against appropriate warning and error threshold values.